LumenYoung/Notes/content/notes/on_ideal_mobile_reading_format.md

 aliases: [Markdown is a more ideal format for mobile book]
 date: 2025-08-18
 tags: [thoughts]
-title: Markdown is a more ideal format for mobile book
+title: Markdown is a more ideal format for mobile e-book
 ---
 Recently, I've had trouble reading e-books on my Kindle.
 I want to read some physic book which contains a lot of math expressions but both epub and pdf are ugly to me.